crossbeam-rs/rfcs/text/2017-05-02-atomic-api.md

 }
 ```

-Function `epoch::exclusive` is unsafe because we must promise that we have exclusive
+Function `epoch::unprotected` is unsafe because we must promise that no other thread
-access to our `Atomic`s and objects.
-In other words, no other thread is accessing
-them at the same time.
+is accessing the `Atomic`s and objects at the same time.
+The function is safe to
+use in the following cases only:

+* Our thread is the only one accessing the atomics.
+* No thread (including our own) is modifying the atomics.

-Just like with the safe `epoch::pin` function, exclusive use of atomics is
+Just like with the safe `epoch::pin` function, unprotected use of atomics is
 enclosed within a scope so that pointers created within it don't leak out or get
 mixed with pointers from other scopes.